RuneDocs/docs/game-map.md

 ## Build Area

 The build area is a limited view of the map the player can roam freely.
 Once the player reaches the edge of the build area, a rebuild is required which is to update the player's view.
 The build area consists of 104 x 104 tiles and showcases events that are currently happening in the game in that particular part of the map.
 As the build area consists of 104 x 104 tiles and each zone being 8 x 8 tiles, our build area consists of 13 x 13 zones.
 When a rebuild occurs, the build area recenters itself around the player's current position.
-The center of the build area is calculated by dividing the view in two which equals 6 zones (48 tiles).
+The center of the build area is calculated by dividing the view in two which equals 6 zones (48 tiles, exclusively).
 This means that the player's position local to the build area, right after a rebuild will always be in zone 7, 7 (48, 48).

 TODO: diagram